-One category stands out among the Switzerland's many educational institutions: Professional Education and Training Schools (PET), which are hotel management schools whose degree programmes are officially recognised by the Swiss government.
+One category stands out among the Switzerland's many educational institutions: Professional Education and Training Schools (PET), which are hotel management schools whose degree programs are officially recognized by the Swiss government.
 These schools have been subjected to a strict evaluation of quality standards through a detailed review by officially commissioned experts.

 Students attending these institutions can be sure that they are being optimally prepared for the professional world.

-On completion of their training programme, they obtain an Advanced (Swiss) Federal Diploma of Higher Education in Hospitality and are entitled to use the state-protected title “dipl.
+On completion of their training program, they obtain an Advanced (Swiss) Federal Diploma of Higher Education in Hospitality and are entitled to use the state-protected title “dipl.
 Hôtelier-Restaurateur HF / dipl.
-Hôtelière-Restauratrice HF”, which is recognised worldwide as a certificate of excellence.
+Hôtelière-Restauratrice HF”, which is recognized worldwide as a certificate of excellence.

 The Swiss hospitality professional network

-Although there are six Swiss hotel management schools which offer PET programmes that are officially recognised by the Swiss government, they differ in terms of the language of instruction, location and individual areas of emphasis.
-In fact, SSTH in Passugg is the only one that offers the Advanced Federal Diploma of Higher Education in Hospitality degree program in English, which is a distinct advantage for international students
+Although there are six Swiss hotel management schools which offer PET programs that are officially recognized by the Swiss government, they differ in terms of the language of instruction, location and individual areas of emphasis.
+In fact, SSTH in Passugg is the only one that offers the Advanced Federal Diploma of Higher Education in Hospitality degree program in English, which is a distinct advantage for international students.

 The Swiss Professional program in detail

-The basic idea behind SSHT's PET programme is entrepreneurship, imparting the necessary knowledge and skills for a holistic understanding of operations and the assumption of management responsibility through a well-structured progression of courses and internships.
+The basic idea behind SSTH's PET program is entrepreneurship, imparting the necessary knowledge and skills for a holistic understanding of operations and the assumption of management responsibility through a well-structured progression of courses and internships.